international-labour-organization/designsystem/.changeset/dull-students-tell.md

 "@ilo-org/react": minor
 ---

-**PhotoGallery** component: A new component for displaying a collection of photos.
+**PhotoGallery**: We're introducing a new component for displaying collections of photos.
+Check it out!